cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/python/pip-install.rst

-When using ``virtualenv`` you pass the directory where you which to create the virtual environemt, in this case ``venv`` in the current (home) directory.
+When using ``virtualenv`` you pass the directory where you which to create the virtual environment, in this case ``venv`` in the current (home) directory.
 We are then told that we must activate the virtual environment before using it and that the python program, setuptools, and pip are installed.